uk-sigcse/members/everyone.md

 # Members of UK SIGCSE
 An editable _Who's Who_ list of UK SIGCSE members, ordered alphabetically by SURNAME.
 Similar to Amy Ko's list of faculty at [faculty.washington.edu/ajko/cer](https://faculty.washington.edu/ajko/cer) but for the UK.

-Some of these people also have research group pages which are listed at [uki-sigcse.acm.org/research-groups](https://uki-sigcse.acm.org/research-groups/).
+Some of these people also have research group pages which are listed seperately at [uki-sigcse.acm.org/research-groups](https://uki-sigcse.acm.org/research-groups/).

 Details on how you can edit this page are at the bottom of the page.